|

 and Zimbabwe and plays many types of traditional mbira.

-His website has recordings of types such as chi-sanza, munyonga,
+His website has recordings of types such as chi-sanza,

-mbira dza VaNdau, and others.
+munyonga, mbira dza VaNdau, and others.

 KM: Scott, you play a lot of different

-percussion instruments at a very high level - but instead
+percussion instruments at a very high level—but

-of starting in on the kalimba, I'd like to ask you about
+instead of starting in on the kalimba, I'd like

-the tambourine.
-One might recall images of the singer absent-mindedly
+to ask you about the tambourine.
+One might recall images

-the tambourine as a serious instrument.
+their hip.
+But you treat the tambourine as a serious instrument.

 NSR: In my senior year